We use cookies to help improve your experience on our website.

 Consideration for Animal Testing

-Assessment made using laboratory animals is essential for the research and development of agrochemicals, pharmaceuticals, medical materials and chemical materials that are beneficial for society.
 Biological Research Laboratories has established Animal Testing Guideline of Nissan Chemical in accordance with the Three Rs principles of animal welfare (Replacement with alternative methods, Reduction in the use of laboratory animals and Refinement of methods for reducing pain), and laws and regulations such as the “Act on Welfare and Management of Animals”.
-Following this guideline, the Institutional Animal Care and Use Committee examines all animal testing planned in Biological Research Laboratories whether to be conducted, both ethically and scientifically.
-The Committee also regularly checks how the tests are performed to ensure that animal testing is conducted appropriately and that proper consideration is given to animal welfare.
+Following this guideline, the Institutional Animal Care and Use Committee has been established in the Company and examines all animal testing planned in Biological Research Laboratories whether to be conducted, both ethically and scientifically.

-Due to these initiatives, the Biological Research Laboratories has obtained third-party certification of its laboratory animal facilities from JAPIC (Japan Pharmaceutical Information Center).
+Due to these initiatives, the Biological Research Laboratories has obtained third-party certification as a facility conducting animal testing appropriately from Japan Pharmaceutical Information Center.

 Sustainability